Hard Money Lenders Los Angeles: Quick Funding Options

 Here’s how HomeLight Buy Before You Sell works:

-While there is a flat fee of 2.4% of your current home’s sale price, the potential savings in other areas might outweigh this cost.
+While the BBYS program has a flat fee based on your current home’s sale price, the potential savings in other areas might outweigh this cost.
 You could save on moving expenses, temporary housing, and possibly even the purchase price of your new home.
-Additionally, HomeLight’s BBYS fees are generally much lower than bridge loan interest rates, which currently range from 9.5% to 12%.
+Additionally, HomeLight’s BBYS fees are generally much lower than bridge loan interest rates, which range from 9.5% to 12%.

 3 top hard money lenders in Los Angeles